CodeschoolDeletableAccount/dojo_rules/introduction.md

 I do not hate Ruby and JavaScript.

-I like C# and SQL or databases in general.
-And I wish to know more about functional programming.
+* SQL
+* Finding things annoying
+* Drink and know things